 Any student group within a school within the LEA that received the lowest performance level on one or more state indicators on the 2023 Dashboard.

-LEAs are encouraged to highlight how they are addressing the identified needs of student groups, and/or schools within the LCAP as part of this response.
+Reflections: Technical Assistance

+As applicable, a summary of the work underway as part of technical assistance.

-Reflections: Technical Assistance – Identify the reason(s) the LEA is eligible for or has requested technical assistance consistent with EC sections 47607.3, 52071, 52071.5, 52072, or 52072.5, and provide a summary of the work underway as part of receiving technical assistance.
-The most common form of this technical assistance is frequently referred to as Differentiated Assistance.
+Annually identify the reason(s) the LEA is eligible for or has requested technical assistance consistent with EC sections 47607.3, 52071, 52071.5, 52072, or 52072.5, and provide a summary of the work underway as part of receiving technical assistance.
+The most common form of this technical assistance is frequently referred to as Differentiated Assistance, however this also includes LEAs that have requested technical assistance from their COE.

 If the LEA is not eligible for or receiving technical assistance, the LEA may respond to this prompt as “Not Applicable.”